 Some companies give cities donations for new safety infrastructure like protected bike lanes.
 In some cases, these can add up to hundreds of thousands of dollars per year, which helps cities create new transportation amenities.
 In Salt Lake City, operators have helped fund protected bike lanes, so riders have safe alternatives to sidewalks.
 One company recently partnered with the city to make experimental safety improvements to an intersection at 300 East and 700 South.

-What are the rules for these devices?
+What are the current rules for these devices?

 Per City Code and agreements with the current operators: